Positive behavior interventions and supports: Outcomes

-The outcome is the goal for improved student behavior towards which the school community aims.
+PBIS is designed to enhance academic and social behavior outcomes for all students by (a) emphasizing the use of data for informing decisions about the selection, implementation, and progress monitoring of evidence-based behavioral practices; and (b) organizing resources and systems to improve durable implementation fidelity.
+The intended outcome is the goal for improved student behavior towards which the school community aims.
 The goals must be measurable, and must clearly be the result of implementing the PBIS model.
 Outcomes of a successful PBIS framework with a school can be measured in both behavior data and academic achievement of the students in the school.
 The academic and behavior goals are often defined and supported by the students, families, and teachers in tandem for the program to succeed.